 Accreditation of Programs

 Therefore, at the undergraduate level, successful completion of the bachelor’s degree in Human Nutrition and Dietetics at UNCG qualifies you to compete for placement in ACEND-accredited dietetic internships.
-Following completion of a dietetic internship, students will take a national registration exam to earn the registered dietitian (RD) credential.
+Following completion of a dietetic internship, students will take a national registration exam to earn the registered dietitian nutritionist (RDN) credential.

 You may contact ACEND for additional information:

 Accreditation Council for Education in Nutrition and Dietetics

 Chicago Illinois 60606-6995